JorgeHI/NkScriptEditor/README.md

 ![image](https://github.com/user-attachments/assets/96d83dd9-88f2-4a81-b9a8-f5bf011b4fbf)

-Customiza the highlighting and the wrap text mode and save your preference locally.
+Customize the highlighting and the wrap text mode and save your preference locally.

 ## Help Tab